Chart Color Schemes

 Development

 Parklands - Camdale has seen approximately 23 new homes approved annually over the past five financial years, totalling 119 homes.
-As of FY-26, 8 approvals have been recorded.
-On average, 2.3 new residents per year were associated with each dwelling between FY-21 and FY-25.
-The average construction cost value for new homes was $267,000 during this period.
+As of FY-26, 15 approvals have been recorded.
+On average, each dwelling has accommodated around 2.3 new residents per year between FY-21 and FY-25.
+The average construction cost for these dwellings was $267,000.

-This financial year has seen $52.3 million in commercial development approvals, indicating robust local business investment.
-Compared to the Rest of Tas., Parklands - Camdale shows 12.0% lower construction activity per person and ranks among the 43rd percentile nationally, suggesting relatively constrained buyer choice and supporting interest in existing homes.
-Recent construction comprises 95.0% detached dwellings and 5.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.
+In the current financial year, there have been $52.3 million in commercial development approvals, indicating significant local business investment.
+Compared to other areas in Tasmania, Parklands - Camdale has 12.0% lower construction activity per person and ranks at the 42nd percentile nationally, leading to relatively limited buyer choices and supporting interest in existing homes.
+Recent construction consists of 95.0% detached dwellings and 5.0% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
 The estimated population per dwelling approval is 382 people, reflecting its quiet development environment.

 Frequently Asked Questions - Development